rajeshm7910/apigee-hybrid-terraform/apigee-on-aks/README.md

 | `ingress_name` | Name for ingress resource | `"apigee-ing"` |
 | `ingress_svc_annotations` | Service annotations for LB (cloud-specific) | `{}` |

-**Descriptions for each variable** (as previously provided) can be included below the table for more detail.

 4.  **Run `terraform plan`**:
     Validate the list of Azure resources to be created.
 The exact count will vary based on your configuration.
 Review the plan carefully to ensure it matches your expectations.